esteban-andrade/FetchRobotPathFollow/README.md

  Open /home/.gazebo
  and place all the files that are within the models folder in that directory.

-For QR code detection install the following: (yoiu may need to install pip)
+For QR code detection install the following: (you may need to install pip)

 ```bash
 sudo apt-get install libzbar0